 Another prime benefit of kale is its high nutrient content.
 Kale is a very good source of dietary fiber, calcium, manganese, copper, and potassium, as well as being particularly rich in vitamins A, C, and B6.
 One cup of kale contains just 33 calories, but provides over 200% of the daily recommended intake of vitamin A, an important nutrient for vision.
 Kale is also especially noteworthy for its high content of vitamin K, a fat-soluble vitamin that plays an important role in blood clotting.12,13

 Kale can be found in markets throughout the year.
 To get the most health benefit, be sure to choose organically grown kale, and steam lightly.
 This method of cooking retains the most phytonutrients, and also maximizes their availability within the body.
 Those who find it difficult to consume enough cruciferous vegetables in their daily diet can obtain standardized potencies of sulforaphane, along with zeaxanthin and lutein in low-cost dietary supplements.

-If you have any questions about the scientific content of this article, please call a Life Extension Health Advisor at 1-800-226-2370.
+If you have any questions about the scientific content of this article, please call a Life Extension Wellness Specialist at 1-800-226-2370.